About the Journal

 The name and email address entered in this journal site will be used exclusively for other purposes of this journal and will not be available for other purposes or to other parties.

-Plagiarism is the act of when one author uses another work/author (copying someone’s prior ideas, processes, results or words) without permission, credit, or acknowledgment.
-The CMHP Journal is strictly against any unethical act of copying or plagiarism in any form.
+Plagiarism is the act of when one author uses another work/author (copying someone's prior ideas, processes, results, or words) without permission, credit, or acknowledgment.
+The CMHP is strictly against any unethical act of copying or plagiarism in any form.
 Authors should ensure that they have written entirely original works.
-CMHP Journal considers plagiarism as a serious offense and will blacklist authors who knowingly cite or use material from other published works without proper acknowledgment.
-Authors are recommended to use plagiarism checking program to check the similarity from prior publication before undergoing the review processes or before published.
-Every manuscript that is also submitted to this journal will be screened for plagiarism using Turnitin Program before submission or published by CMHP Journal Editor.
+CMHP considers plagiarism as a serious offense and will blacklist authors who knowingly cite or use material from other published works without proper acknowledgment.
+Authors are recommended to use plagiarism checking program to check the similarity with prior publication before undergoing the review processes or before publication.
+Every manuscript submitted to this journal will be screened for plagiarism using Turnitin Program before sent to review or published by CMHP's Editor.

-The following types of plagiarism are considered by CMHP Journal :
+The following types of plagiarism are considered by CMHP:

 1. Full Plagiarism: Previously published content without any changes to the text, idea and grammar is considered as full plagiarism.
 It involves presenting exact text from a source as one's own.